ggciag/mandyoc/paper/paper.md

 # Summary

-`Mandyoc` is a 2-D finite element code written in C dedicated to simulate thermochemical convection in the interior of terrestrial planets.
+`Mandyoc` is a 2-D finite element code written in C dedicated to simulating thermochemical convection in the interior of terrestrial planets.
-Different linear and non-linear rheologies can be adopted, appropriately simulating the strain and stress pattern in the Earth's crust and mantle, both in extensional or collisional tectonics.
+Different linear and non-linear rheologies can be adopted, appropriately simulating the strain and stress pattern in the Earth's crust and mantle, both in extensional and collisional tectonics.
 Additionally, the code allows variations of boundary condition for the velocity field in space and time, simulating different pulses of tectonism in the same numerical scenario.

 # Statement of need

-`Mandyoc`, the acronym for `MANtle DYnamics simulatOr Code`, is designed to simulate Stokes flow type thermochemical convection taking different compositional layers into account, and it is also appropriate to simulate Earth's lithospheric dynamics in the geological timescale.
+`Mandyoc`, the acronym for `MANtle DYnamics simulatOr Code`, is designed to simulate Stokes flow type thermochemical convection taking different compositional layers into account, and it is also appropriate to simulate Earth's lithospheric dynamics on geological timescales.
 Similar codes are available for geodynamic problems, like `ASPECT` [@KHB12;@aspect2017;@Bangerth2021;@wolfgang_bangerth_2021_5131909] and `Underworld` [@moresi2007computational;@beucher2019uwgeodynamics].
 Therefore, `Mandyoc` is an alternative to preexistent softwares.

 One advantage of `Mandyoc` is the possibility to create scenarios with velocity boundary conditions variable in space and time, allowing the user to simulate different tectonic pulses in the same model run.
 Additionally, the current version incorporates surface processes, imposing rates of erosion and sedimentation on the top of the free surface [@silva2022influence].
-Recently, other thermomechanical codes available for the scientific community incorporated the interaction with surface processes [e.g. @beucher2020morphotectonic; @neuharth2022evolution] taking into account the simulation of fluvial and hillslope processes.
+Recently, other thermomechanical codes available for the scientific community incorporated the interaction with surface processes [e.g., @beucher2020morphotectonic; @neuharth2022evolution] taking into account the simulation of fluvial and hillslope processes.
 In the present version of `Mandyoc`, only predefined erosion/sedimentation rate (variable in space and time) is possible.

 Previous versions of the code were used to study the evolution of continental margins, showing the interaction of the continental lithosphere with the asthenospheric mantle [@sacek2017post;@salazar2021lateral].